 - review of medications and liaising between GPs and other health professionals regarding appropriate medications and treatments.
 This results in a more coordinated approach.

 - carer support and respite

-- other services including counseling and pastoral care.
+- other services including counselling and pastoral care.

 What type of practical support can palliative care offer?